sungjin70/vue-scoped-store/README.md

 </script>
 ```

-Once a property is decorated with @GlobalStore, all property named the same name in different components are synchronized to have the same value.
+Once a property is decorated with @GlobalStore, all properties named the same name in different components are synchronized to have the same value.
 If one of the properties with @GlobalStore changes, the change will be populated to the other properties that have the same name.
 These values are preserved within properties even if you navigate to another page.